 Every person defines success differently.
 While it can be tempting to compare your life to others, especially online, it is important to remember that you are unique person with your own values, skills and hopes.
 And, if you’re struggling with anxiety, depression, trauma and other mental health issues, it can be increasingly difficult to believe in yourself and pursue your goals.
 But, no matter what is making you feel lost, with help and support, you can begin to clarify your values and create the life you want.

-Young Adult Counseling Can Help You Create the Adulthood That Fits You
+Young Adult Counseling and Coaching Can Help You Create the Adulthood That Fits You

-There are so many ways to live a rich, satisfying life, and young adult counseling can help you begin to discover your path.
+There are so many ways to live a rich, satisfying life, and counseling or coaching specific for young adults can help you begin to discover your path.
 You can nurture your own personal power and find a way to balance honoring your authentic self and creating a fulfilling life in this challenging world.
-By speaking with a compassionate, understanding and supportive therapist, you can develop a sense of self-compassion and self-worth that can carry you through life’s most difficult and confusing times.
+By speaking with a compassionate, understanding and supportive therapist/coach, you can develop a sense of self-compassion and self-worth that can carry you through life’s most difficult and confusing times.
 I can help you let go of the belief that you are inadequate so that you can start creating your future.